kamwoh/DeepIPR/README.md

 ## How to run

-Run with `python 3.6` and `pytorch 1.2`
+For compability issu3, please run the code using `python 3.6` and `pytorch 1.2`

-You must have a pretrained model before training a passport layer if you wish to use a real image as passport.
+If you wish to use a real image as the passport, please ensure that you have a pre-trained model before training the passport layer.

 To see more arguments, please run the script with `--help`.

-The example below are running with default arguments.
+The example below is running on default arguments.

 ### To train a normal model (no passport)